-INCOMING STUDENT TRYOUT NIGHTS FOR THE 2020-2021 SCHOOL YEAR WILL BE ON SATURDAY FEBRUARY 1ST FROM 9:00AM-2:00PM.
+INCOMING STUDENT TRYOUT NIGHTS FOR THE 2022-2023 SCHOOL YEAR WILL BE ANNOUNCED SOON.
 THESE TRYOUTS ARE MANDATORY FOR ALL INCOMING BAND MEMBERS.
 IF YOU ARE UNABLE TO ATTEND THIS MANDATORY TRYOUT, PLEASE CONTACT A DIRECTOR.We are one of the largest and most successful groups in Georgetown!
 On this team, EVERYBODY PLAYS!

 Who we are:

 - We are one of the largest organizations on campus.

 - We are students looking to showcase our abilities, to be appreciated for our hard work, to learn something we've never done before and to have TONS of fun in the process.